 Domestic violence can manifest in a series of abusive behaviors.
-The batterer uses these acts of violence to silence and control the victim through intimidation, threats, psychological abuse, etc. Nobody deserves to be abused and there are laws to protect people from such destructive behavior.
+The batterer uses these acts of violence to silence and control the victim through intimidation, threats, psychological abuse, etc. Nobody deserves to be abused, and there are laws to protect people from such destructive behavior.
 This is the case of the Violence Against Women Act (VAWA), enacted by Congress in 1994.
-A VAWA lawyer Miami can help you with your VAWA petition and make the whole process much easier.
+A VAWA lawyer Miami can help you with your VAWA petition and make the whole process much more comfortable.

 VAWA is intended to change attitudes towards domestic violence and revise the way the criminal justice system handles these matters.
 VAWA protects woman by:

-Everyone in the USA, notwithstanding their citizenship or immigration status, have special rights under criminal and civil law.
+Everyone in the USA, notwithstanding their citizenship or immigration status, have individual rights under criminal and civil law.
 These laws will provide you with:

-Consult a VAWA lawyer Miami who has experience with vawa immigration law.
+Consult a VAWA lawyer Miami who has experience with VAWA immigration law.
 An immigration lawyer will know which family law options may apply to your current circumstances.
-At Gallardo Law Firm we have the experience and knowledge required to effectively handle your case.
+At Gallardo Law Firm we have the experience and knowledge required to handle your case effectively.